 Amendments to the Specific Plan may be initiated by a resident or property owner, as well as by the City, in accordance with the procedures outlined for initial adoption.
-In addition to these requirements, major amendments shall require a public hearing and notification, similar in nature to the process for amendments, addressed in the City Zoning Code, Chapter 18.74, "Amendments."
+In addition to these requirements, major amendments shall require a public hearing and notification, similar in nature to the process for amendments, addressed in the City Zoning Code, Chapter 18.82, "Amendments."

-7.3.1 Application
+7.2.2 Application

 Application for a Specific Plan Amendment shall be filed with the Planning Division upon such forms and accompanied by such data as may be prescribed by the Planning Division, so as to ensure the fullest practicable presentation of the facts for the permanent record.
 A fee set by resolution of the City Council shall accompany each application.
+A Specific Plan Amendment may be initiated by the City.

-7.3.2 Scope of Amendment
+7.2.3 Scope of Amendment